SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 ): ContainerAttribute[]
 ```

-Removes a attribute of a container-type
+Remove an attribute of a container type

 ```